Authorization

 PROXY_INGRESS_HOSTS Additional host rules to be applied to the proxy-service Ingress.
 No authorization-ingress-nginx-controller.authorization.svc.cluster.local

 REDIS_STORAGE_CLASS The storage class for Redis to use for persistence.
-If not supplied, the default storage class is used.
-Yes -
+If not supplied, a locally provisioned volume is used.
+No -

 ingress-nginx This section configures the enablement of the NGINX Ingress Controller. - -